Gareth Thomas (actor): Career

-He appeared on stage in many productions.
-His appearances include RSC productions of Twelfth Night, Othello and Anna Christie; English Shakespeare Company productions of Henry IV, Part 1 and Part 2 and Henry V; and King Lear, Educating Rita, Cat on a Hot Tin Roof, The Crucible, Equus and Déjà Vu.
+Thomas appeared on stage in many productions, including RSC productions of Twelfth Night, Othello and Anna Christie; English Shakespeare Company productions of Henry IV, Part 1 and Part 2 and Henry V; and King Lear, Educating Rita, Cat on a Hot Tin Roof, The Crucible, Equus and Déjà Vu.
 In 2000, Thomas was the first subject of MJTV's interview/drama CD series The Actor Speaks.
 In one of the interviews he spoke about his character Roj Blake, leader of the crew of the Liberator in Blake's 7.
 From 1999 to 2005, he took part in 12 out of 14 CD episodes of MJTV's original audio comedy sci-fi drama series Soldiers of Love, in which he played camp Welsh TV host Hywel Hammond and villain of the piece Aaron Arkenstein.
 In 2010, Thomas gave an acclaimed performance as Ephraim Cabot in Desire Under the Elms at the New Vic Theatre.

-In 2001 he appeared in Storm Warning, an audio drama by Big Finish Productions, based on Doctor Who.
+In 2001, Thomas appeared in Storm Warning, an audio drama by Big Finish Productions, based on Doctor Who.
 He also played the part of Kalendorf in the Big Finish Productions Dalek Empire series.
 In 2006 he appeared as a guest star in the Doctor Who spin-off series Torchwood, in the episode "Ghost Machine".
 Thomas returned to the role of Roj Blake in 2012, in Big Finish Productions' Blake's 7: The Liberator Chronicles, a series of dramatic readings which take place during Series One before the death of Olag Gan.
 Thomas starred as Blake in Counterfeit by Peter Anghelides and False Positive by Eddie Robson.
 In 2013 he appeared as Brother Cadfael in Middle Ground Theatre Company's adaption of The Virgin in the Ice by Ellis Peters.
 He was twice nominated for a BAFTA, for his performances in Stocker's Copper (BBC Play for Today, 1972) and Morgan's Boy (1984).

-Morgan's Boy was his favourite television role, but Blake's 7 won bigger audiences.
+Morgan's Boy was Thomas' favourite television role, but Blake's 7 won bigger audiences.